Does Cornstarch Go Bad and Expire?

 Tip 2: Seal well

 It is very important to close the bag well after opening it so that small insects do not have the opportunity to crawl into the starch.
-Original paper packaging may not be the best solution, so it would be better to pour the starch into a jar with a lid.
+Original paper packaging may not be the best solution, so it would be better to pour the starch into an airtight container or a jar with a lid.
 Some manufacturers have made things easier for their customers by packing the starch in plastic bags with a zipper.
 Such packaging will be quite fine for long-term storage.

 FAQs